livebungalow/promconsole-rendering-example/README.md

 ![screenshot](./screenshot.png)

-The green and greenish-blue time series are unexpectedly elevated -- since they have no other time series under them, I expect them to be resting on the x-axis, like the red time series does.
+The green and greenish-blue time series are unexpectedly elevated.
+The green one mostly has no other times series under it, so I expect it to be mostly resting on the x-axis.
+The greenish-blue time series only has the green one under it, so I expect it to be resting on the green one, not separated from it by a large vertical gap.

 This example uses a hack to inject `data.json` as a `query_range` response.
 That data was copied from a request with